industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 The Northbound consist of one device.
 In the following this is called "Central Device".
 Installed Apps on Central Device:
   - Data Service
-  - IE Databus
+  - Databus
   - Energy Manager
-  - IE MQTT Connector
+  - External Databus
   - Option 1: IIH Mindsphere Sync
     - IIH Core
     - IIH Configurator
-    - IIH Registry Service
-    - IIH Databus Gateway
   - Option 2: MindConnect IoT Extension
     - IE Flow Creator
     - IE Cloud Connector

-## IE Databus
+## Databus

-Configure the User and Topic in the IE Databus Configurator as described [here](install_PLC_Devices_Southbound.md).
+Configure the User and Topic in the Databus Configurator as described [here](install_PLC_Devices_Southbound.md).

 Instead of manually configuring you can also import the configuration files:

 [IE_Databus_Central](../src/CentralDevice/IE-Databus.json) (Password = Edge1234!)

-1. Launch the IE Databus Configurator and add your related Credentials/Topics:
+1. Launch the Databus Configurator and add your related Credentials/Topics:

    - Username: `edge`
    - Password: `edge`